rigetti/pyo3-opentelemetry/crates/tracing-subscriber/README.md

 * Any initialized tracing subscriber imported from your upstream package will _not_ collect traces from any other `pyo3` extension module.
 In other words, any `pyo3` extension module will need to separately export tracing configuration and context managers, which in turn must be separately initialized in order to capture Rust traces from respective `pyo3` extension modules.
 * Currently, only three tracing subcriber layers are supported:
     * `tracing_subscriber::fmt` which writes traces to file (or stdout) in a human readable format.
-    * `opentelemetry-stdout` which writes traces to file (or stdout) in OTLP format.
-Available only with the `layer-otel-otlp-file` feature.
     * `opentelemetry-otlp` which sends traces to an OpenTelemetry OTLP endpoint.
 Available only with the `layer-otel-otlp` feature.
 * This does not propagate OpenTelemetry contexts from Python into Rust (or vice versa).
 Use the `pyo3-opentelemetry` crate for that feature.